h3copen/hpe-cw7-ansible/docs/comware_lldp_global_module.rst

 Added in version 1.0

-Enable or Disable global LLDP on a HP Comware 7 deviceauthor: gongqianyu
+Enable or Disable global LLDP on a Comware 7 deviceauthor: gongqianyu

 Options
 -------